-The Beginning Teacher Network (BTN) will take a three-pronged approach to better retain, support, and accelerate the development of beginning teachers, complementing their existing professional development opportunities.
-BTN meetings will consist of face-to-face forums and digital networking in the areas of education policy and advocacy, cross-curricular collaboration, and professional development.
+The Beginning Teacher Leadership Network (BTLN) aims to retain, support, and accelerate the development of beginning teachers, complementing their existing professional development opportunities.
+BTLN meetings will consist of face-to-face forums and digital networking in the areas of education policy and advocacy, cross-curricular collaboration, and professional development.

 Education Policy and Advocacy

 Teachers participating in the network will gain a baseline understanding of key education policy issues and strategies for engaging in policy debates.

 Through collaboration, teachers will enhance their understanding of the North Carolina Standard Course of Study and their specific disciplines.

 Teachers will strengthen knowledge, develop skills, and learn strategies to improve classroom instruction and student learning.

 The Beginning Teacher Leadership Network (BTLN) sparks active engagement with public education policy and fosters professional growth, collaboration, and advocacy among a network of beginning North Carolina teachers.
 The BTLN premiered across Wake County in the spring of 2015 and operated for its first full year in 2015-16.
 The BTLN is currently recruiting teachers in Cabarrus, Carteret, Mecklenburg, Onslow, Union, and Wake counties for the 2017-18 cohort.
 Applications are open through September 8, 2017.